openstack/security-doc/security-guide/source/secure-communication.rst

 Secure communication
 ====================

-Inter-device communication is an issue still plaguing security researchers.
-Between large project errors such as Heartbleed or more advanced attacks such as BEAST and CRIME, secure methods of communication over a network are becoming more important.
+Inter-device communication is a serious security concern.
+Between large project errors, such as Heartbleed, or more advanced attacks such as BEAST and CRIME, secure methods of communication over a network are becoming more important.
 It should be remembered, however that encryption should be applied as one part